 Here’s a photo of my daughter climbing the ropes barefoot at the playground.

 When I ran childcare in my home many years ago, I had a one-year-old child in my care with clubbed feet–this is when one or both feet rotate inwards and downwards.
 In her case, it was both feet.
+This sweet little girl traveled two hours twice a month to be poked and prodded by doctors and specialists who said she would never walk normally.

 Shoe Recommendations for Barefoot Kids and Adults

+Even though walking barefoot outside has many advantages, shoes are necessary and wonderful additions to anyone’s wardrobe!
 This article was not written to encourage everyone to abandon them completely and run for the hills like a bohemian army–lol!

-What children need are barefoot walking shoes that can allow them to move and grow as opposed to shoes with too much structure and rigidity.
-The most helpful shoes, for both children and adults, allow the foot to breathe and move properly.
+This means that children need walking shoes that allow them to move and grow instead of shoes with too much structure and rigidity.
+The most helpful shoes allow the foot to breathe and move properly for both children and adults.
+So look for shoes that are durable, flexible, and have plenty of room to grow.
+We have a list of our favorite shoe recommendations in the next section.

 Should kids be allowed to wear high heels?

-If they must be worn, reserve them for only very special occasions… And make sure the feet get plenty of barefoot freedom (or at least comfortable shoe freedom) before and after the event.
+Whatever you do, please, please, please keep your children far away from high heels.
+And if they must be worn, reserve them only for special occasions.
+And ensure the feet get plenty of barefoot freedom (or at least comfortable shoe freedom) before and after the event.

 Why are high heels bad for girls?

-Baby and pre-walkers do not need shoes for any other reason than to provide warmth and protection if they are worn at all.
+Baby and pre-walkers do not need shoes for any other reason than to provide warmth and protection, if they are worn at all.
 Look for flexible shoes or booties that do not bind the feet and allow a full range of movement like THESE.

 Toddlers and young children need flexible, lightweight, and well-ventilated shoes.
-Or, shoes that support the foot in a way that helps their gait develop properly without taking away all of the information that the sensory system can deliver.
+Or shoes that support the foot in a way that helps their gait develop properly without taking away all of the information that the sensory system can deliver.
 Some popular shoe brands that make excellent shoes for toddlers, preschoolers, and older kids can be found below.

+Another recent innovation in shoe design for healthy feet is barefoot shoes.
+Barefoot shoes have also been labeled minimalist shoes.
 We love barefoot shoes because they are designed with enough support to provide stability and protect the feet while allowing for movement and flexibility.

 Hi, I'm Nell--My goal is to make parenting, educating children, and life, in general, a bit less chaotic and a lot more fun!
 Let me show you how to use the power of rhythm to plan your week so you have more time to enjoy life!
 Learn more…